 High school football scoreboard: Sept.
 28-29, 2018

-Gibson City-Melvin-Sibley (5-0) hosts Tri-Valley (3-2) in the Falcons' homecoming game.
-GCMS, the defending Class 2A state champion, carries a 19-game win streak into tonight and is fresh off a convincing 56-0 win last Friday night at Fisher.
+The Falcons celebrated their homecoming in grand fashion, holding their second straight opponent scoreless in a 42-0 victory over Tri-Valley (3-3).
+They have allowed just 18 points all season after six games.

-In Piatt County, Monticello (5-0) will host Unity (1-4) in an Illini Prairie Conference game that has playoff implications for both teams.
-A Monticello win secures a 10th straight playoff berth for the Sages under coach Cully Welter and at the same time, eliminates Unity from postseason discussion.
-The Rockets, who won for the first time last Saturday with a 45-0 victory against Olympia at Memorial Stadium, carry the area's longest active playoff streak with 24 straight appearances.
+In Piatt County, Monticello secured its 10th straight playoff berth for the Sages under coach Cully Welter in an Illini Prairie Conference victory, 41-0, over Unity (1-5), a loss that dashed playoff hopes away from the Rockets and ended the area's longest active playoff streak of 24 straight appearances.

-A Little Okaw Valley Conference Northwest clash featuring Argenta-Oreana (5-0) at Cerro Gordo/Bement (3-2) has the visiting Bombers on the cusp of a playoff berth.
-A-O's high-octane offense has led the way so far this season, averaging 44 points per game.
+A Little Okaw Valley Conference Northwest clash featuring Argenta-Oreana at Cerro Gordo/Bement (3-3) ended in a 54-6 blowout in favor of the Bombers, whose high-octane offense is now averaging nearly 46 points per game.

-Two Vermilion Valley Conference teams can get to six wins tonight, but both are playing nonconference games.
-Bismarck-Henning/Rossville-Alvin (5-0) travels to play at Villa Grove/Heritage (2-3) and Salt Fork (5-0) travels to face Paxton-Buckley-Loda (4-1).
+Two Vermilion Valley Conference teams had a shot at reaching six wins Friday, but Bismarck-Henning/Rossville-Alvin was the only one that managed to seal the deal with a 38-14 road win at Villa Grove/Heritage (2-4).
+Salt Fork (5-1) suffered its first hit of the season in a 51-27 loss at Paxton-Buckley-Loda (5-1), which is also one win away from a playoff berth.

 For scores on all these games and the rest of the area action throughout the weekend, check out our online scoreboard below: